 The Museum operates according to an established policy through a dedicated staff member, the Museum Director, aided by the Museum Committee.
 The Committee members engage in a variety of activities including the accession of objects, research, hands-on help, organization of tours and programming.

-The Olyn and Joseph B. Horwitz collection of Judaica – October 2024-August 2025
+Highlights from the Olyn and Joseph B. Horwitz collection of Judaica and Folk Art – Now through August, 2025

 For members of Mishkan Or: